thanhhoa214/classforge/backend/algorithm/README.md

 6. execution.py
    - Main file to run the full pipeline
    - Loads data, calls all other modules, and returns final outputs

+7. lang_graph.py & agent_swap_class.py
+   - The agent to work in functions = 1.
+Ask normal question to regard to the results, 2. ask to re-allocate student (keyword: swap, reallocate), 3.
+Ask to give suggestion to to specific student (For example, 'give suggestion to student 32394')
+   - To run, make sure the result files df.csv, Y_pred_df.csv, predicted_links.csv, test_data_1.xlsx, survey_predictor.pkl, agent_models_bundle.pkl are ready (check both lang_graph.py and agent_swap_class.py, bundle file from the execution.py)
+   - To run, make sure your key.env contains openAI API key.